 The Bowflex PR3000 is one of the most popular home gym systems which offers a lot of functionality.

-However, it isn’t cheap, and you need to make sure it’s right for you because you don’t want to waste your money on gym equipment that won’t support your fitness goals.
+However, home gyms aren't cheap, so you need to make sure it’s right for you before you waste your money on exercise equipment that won’t support your fitness goals.

-In this guide, we'll give a complete Bowflex PR3000 review so you can decide if this it’s worth it.
+In this guide, I'll give a complete Bowflex PR3000 home gym review so you can decide if it’s worth it.

 - Pros & Cons Of The Bowflex PR3000